-- Ask parents to measure out how much cream the child should use so you have a visual guide.
-This will vary from child to child and will also depend on the product being used. - The process of the child dipping their hand in and out of a tub of cream as they apply it will lead to the remaining emollient becoming contaminated.
+- Ask parents/carers to measure out how much cream or ointment the child should use so you have a visual guide.
+This will vary from child to child and will also depend on the product being used. - The process of dipping fingers in and out of a tub of cream or ointment during application can lead to contamination with bacteria, which could cause the eczema to become infected.

-Ask parents if it would be possible for the child to have a pump dispenser instead.
-Alternatively, they could provide a clean spoon or spatula that the child can use to spoon out the cream from the tub, rather than using their hands.

-Discuss with the parents when would be the best time to apply the cream.
-Some children may be able to manage with just a lunchtime application; others might need to apply cream at morning break, lunchtime and afternoon break.

-If this is the case, you may need to involve some of your colleagues so that each of you oversees one application slot.

-- It is important to leave a gap between applying emollients and putting on sun screen ideally 30 minutes so that emollient is absorbed properly and does not dilute the sun screen; also, to prevent the child from 'frying' in the sun. - Discuss with the parents how long it takes their child to apply the cream.
-If this proves to be longer than the duration of a break time, you might need to explore alternative solutions with them. - Decide where the child will go to apply the cream.
+- If the child uses a cream emollient, ask their parents/carers if it would be possible for the child to have a pump dispenser instead of a tub.
+If they use ointment from a tub (ointments are too solid for a pump dispenser), they will need to bring a clean spoon or spatula from home to spoon out the emollient, rather than using their fingers. - Discuss with the parents/carers when would be the best time to apply the emollient.
+Some children may be able to manage with just a lunchtime application; others might need to apply it at morning break, lunchtime and afternoon break. - If this is the case, you may need to involve some of your colleagues so that each of you oversees one application slot. - Discuss with the parents/carers how long it takes to apply the emollient.
+If this proves to be longer than the duration of a break time (which may well be the case if the child is still learning to do this by themselves), you might need to explore alternative solutions with them.

+- Decide where the child will go to apply the emollient.
 A private location should be provided, but toilets are not appropriate due to the risk of infection.
 Most children will also view this as a very private process that they want to undertake well away from their classmates. - Decide where the emollient is going to be stored in-between applications.
 This needs to be somewhere cool and dry, away from direct heat and light.
-Contamination of skin-care products is an issue as eczema can easily become infected, so the tub or dispenser needs to be kept in a place where it won't be inadvertently opened or tampered with.

-Ensure that all members of staff who might be called upon to oversee the moisturising process know where the emollient is stored, how much the child needs to apply and the best strategy to take in terms of guiding them through it.
+Contamination of skin-care products is an issue as eczema can easily become infected, so the tub or dispenser needs to be kept in a place where it won't be inadvertently opened or tampered with. - Because eczematous skin easily becomes infected, anyone helping a child to apply emollient should wear nitrile/PVC/latex (but powder-free) gloves.
+Check with the parent/carer that the child isn't allergic/doesn't react to the chosen glove.
+The helper should avoid any materials they are allergic or sensitive to. - Ensure that all members of staff who might be called upon to help with or oversee the moisturising process know where the emollient is stored, how much needs to be applied and the best strategy to take in terms of guiding a child through the process.

-Ask the parents for a smaller container of emollient for 'top-ups' following wet play, arts and crafts, outdoor activities and so on, when the skin on their hands will have been exposed to various chemicals and irritants.
+Ask the parents/carers for a smaller container of emollient for 'top-ups' following wet play, arts and crafts, outdoor activities and so on, when the skin on the child's hands will have been exposed to various chemicals and irritants.
 Make sure the other children know not to touch it.
 Lower down the school, suggest that a responsible adult looks after the container.